-Regardless of what kind of medical practice you work in, understanding how to improve the patient experience is critical.
+Regardless of what kind of medical practice you work in, improving the patient experience in healthcare is critical.

-A recent study illustrates why improving the patient experience is vital to success by examining the relationship between patient satisfaction scores and hospital performance .
-Per the research, a hospital’s overall rating and the patients’ willingness to recommend the hospital carries, “strong relationships with technical performance in all medical conditions and surgical care.”
+A recent study illustrates why improving the patient experience in healthcare is vital to success by examining the relationship between patient satisfaction scores and hospital performance.
+Per the research, a hospital’s overall rating and the patients’ willingness to recommend the hospital carries “strong relationships with technical performance in all medical conditions and surgical care.”

 A 2014 study from Anhang Price reached a similar conclusion: